patternfly/training-scenarios/react/module-1/step2.md

 In this exercise, we'll be creating a card with an image, action, header, body, and footer.

 In PatternFly 4, separate components are used to demarcate the different regions of a card so it can be fully customized.
 For example, images are placed in CardHead, actions in CardActions, and the header in CardHeader.
-We'll a PatternFly card  - the image below is what we'll end up with when we are done.
+We'll add a PatternFly card  - the image below is what we'll end up with when we are done.

 ![Final card](module-1/assets/step8.png)